 Anthocyanins are useful for plants to protect from stress, and it’s essentially the same in humans.
 These little berries contain a lot of quercetin and ellagic acid which taken together act as very strong free-radical scavengers and protect your cells from DNA damage.
 This could be helpful if you have a history of cancer.

-This citrus fruit can help with appetite suppression and may be useful as an adjunctive to your weight loss program and exercise regimen.
+This citrus fruit can help with appetite suppression and may be useful as an adjunct to your weight loss program and exercise regimen.
 It has some fiber so that is part of why it works, but also it controls over-eating.
 It can spark more production of cholecystokinin which is a ‘stop sign’ hormone that suppresses hunger.
-Grapefruit’s action on metabolism was publish in the International Journal of Obesity.
+Grapefruit’s action on metabolism was published in the International Journal of Obesity.

 Grapefruit rind (and orange rind) contain a lot of naringen, a compound that causes a bitter taste in the fruit.
 This compound is the one that interacts with some antihistamines and statins.
 That said, naringen is also known for it’s cough-suppressant action, and ability to help out with asthma.

 There is some research pointing to grapefruit’s phenolic compounds having the ability to inhibit proliferation and spread of some cancer cells.
 For that reason, you should be careful and ask your oncologist about grapefruit if you are on a chemotherapy drug.
-There are interactions, and in some cases it is not good to combine the two, and in other cases, it could be synergistic.
+There are interactions, and in some cases, it is not good to combine the two, and in other cases, it could be synergistic.
 It depends on your liver pathway metabolism, the type of cancer, the stage, as well as the cancer protocol you are being treated with.

-If you do not take a chemo drug, but are dealing with dysplasia or other growths, I’d highly recommend citrus fruits like grapefruit and orange… as well as black or blueberries, and of course routine physician care/treatment.
+If you do not take a chemo drug but are dealing with dysplasia or other growths, I’d highly recommend citrus fruits like grapefruit and orange… as well as black or blueberries, and of course routine physician care/treatment.

 These could help reduce stroke, compliments of the high amount of quercetin.
 This effect was even confirmed by a STUDY published in the European Journal of Clinical Nutrition which evaluated 9,208 men and women, concluding, “The intake of apples is related to a decreased risk of thrombotic stroke.
 This association apparently is not due to the presence of the antioxidant flavonoid quercetin.”

 Green apples are very high in magic acid, which is the same acid commonly found in other fruits.
 It imparts a slightly sour, tart taste.
 When applied to the skin, apple slices (malic acid) may help with melasma, a condition that causes brownish-grey patches on the skin.
 Consuming apples may help with muscle pain and fatigue.
-You might like this article I wrote which discusses a compound in apples that appears to help prevent plaquing of the brain: Green Apples and Your Brain
+You might like this article I wrote which discusses a compound in apples that appear to help prevent plaquing of the brain: Green Apples and Your Brain

 The fruit itself contains vitamin C, quercetin and ellagic acid.
 These are all strong antioxidants and fight cancer and inflammation.
 The leaves of raspberries have been used to create commercial teas which are widely available.
 The leaves contain fragarine, which is a strong inhibitor of uterine contractions.
 In other words, a cup of raspberry leaf tea can help with PMS.
 One more thing, here’s my mouth-watering recipe for Mint Yogurt with Berries, which includes fresh raspberries, blueberries and blackberries.
 You can use all 3 berries, or choose one.
 Either way, I’m confident you’ll find it quite delicious, especially in the summertime.